mrpapersonic/codedump/README.md

 ### [kemonopartydownloader.py](kemonopartydownloader.py)
 made this when i was bored<br>
 simple [kemono.party](https://kemono.party) downloader, supports proxies and continuing unfinished downloads<br>
-requires cookies because of DDoS-GUARD, just use a cookies.txt compatible file
+requires cookies because of DDoS-GUARD, just use a cookies.txt compatible file<br>
+now supports google drive and dropbox links in the description!<br>
+mega is on a feature add list

 ### [mmltonsf.bat](mmltonsf.bat)
 this is a conversion of a script from bash to batch, it just makes compiling nsfs from mmls easier